Skip to Main Content

 When cancer was still detected during a follow-up biopsy, radiation therapy — 33 rounds — was the next recommended course of treatment.

-Today, Graham is now well into remission and approaching two years of survivorship.
+Today, Graham is now well into remission and joyously celebrates her survivorship.

 Concerned about the cost related to breast cancer screenings?
-Contact a Samaritan Cancer Resource Center to learn about financial assistance options.
+Contact the Samaritan Cancer Resource Center to learn about financial assistance options.

 Call: